 Nobody from the 19th century partied harder than one of the best poets of the romantic era, Lord George Gordon Byron.
 But, exactly who was George Gordon Byron?
 His fame was so immense that women and men all over Europe threw themselves at him.
-He was the reigning king of brief, torrid affairs and one-night stands, easily one of the great people who were perverts.
+He was the reigning king of brief, torrid affairs, and one-night stands.

 Byron was, without a doubt, a product of his times and upbringing, albeit on the extreme end of prevailing standards.
 For example, his father was a complete and dissolute cad, abandoning his son and wife very early on.
 His mother had a vile temper, and he was seduced and sexually abused by a nursemaid when he was a child.
 This doesn't excuse any of Byron's later behavior, but his early life experiences certainly contributed to his formation and understanding of relationships.
 After all, he'd been provided only examples of reckless romantic and sexual behavior.